 - A warty growth may be evident under the nail (subungual keratosis).

-- Splinter haemorrhages (linear streaks of blood under the nail) are common.
+- Splinter haemorrhage (linear streak of blood under the nail) is common.

 - Dermoscopy of the free edge of the nail plate shows a small area of subungual scale.

 How is onychopapilloma diagnosed?

 The diagnosis may be suspected clinically, but as malignant lesions under the nail could look similar, it is important to keep the lesion under review and undertake nail biopsy if there is an enlarging lesion.

 Histology of a nail clipping showing an area of asymmetrical dyskeratosis and papillomatosis.

 Longitudinal biopsy of the nail shows a papillomatous nail bed with layers of hyperkeratosis and an absent granular layer.
 Pigmentation if present, is due to melanocyte activation.

 - Darier disease (usually this affects multiple nails)